In this post, I’m going to break down EVERYTHING you need to know about lace closure and lace frontal (360 frontal included).

 Besides, if you are experiencing some thinning at the top of your head, a lace closure would be great to cover that up.

-Lace frontals provide the more versatility.
+Lace frontals provide more versatility.
 If you enjoy often changing up your look, frontals are your best option for overall style versatility.

 But, if you want absolute styling freedom, the 360 lace frontal is the perfect solution for your hair needs.